 Additive Manufacturing is a technology that allows companies to produce a prototype, individual components, and 3-D printing.
 “With Industry 4.0, additive-manufacturing methods will be widely used to produce small batches of customized products that offer construction advantages, such as complex, lightweight designs.
 High-performance, decentralized additive manufacturing systems will reduce transport distances and stock on hand“.

-It can combine the physical, real-world environment information by adding virtual data generated by computers.
+It can combine the physical, and real-world environment information by adding virtual data generated by computers.
 The main advantage of AR is the ability to integrate the virtual environment and real-world interaction.
-Augmented Reality based systems nowadays are used in different aspects in a real-time situation, starting from warehouses, maintenance instructions, which helps the users of this technology improve decision-making and work procedures.
+Augmented Reality-based systems nowadays are used in different aspects in a real-time situation, starting from warehouses, and maintenance instructions, which helps the users of this technology improve decision-making and work procedures.

-It can use data stored in the ERP system and choose accurate information for boosting it for scene processing and visualization of the augmented scene.
+It can use data stored in the INDUSTRY 4.0 ERP system and choose accurate information for boosting it for scene processing and visualization of the augmented scene.

-Big data can help companies analyze the past, present, and predict the future using an analytical application to generate value from the available data.
+Big data can help companies analyze the past, and present, and predict the future using an analytical application to generate value from the available data.
 There is a link between ERP and Big Data Analytics and the other technologies of Industry 4.0.
-With Big Data Analytics, ERP systems can enable collecting and evaluating data from different sources in real-time.
-They can help in decision making, quality control, optimizing costs, and other aspects.
+With Big Data Analytics, ERP systems can enable the collection and evaluation of data from different sources in real-time.
+They can help in decision-making, quality control, optimizing costs, and other aspects.

-Cyber-physical systems, also sometimes known as cyber distribution, refers to an Industry 4.0-enabled distribution environment that provides real-time information collection, evaluation, and transparency every part of a distribution operation.
+Cyber-physical systems, also sometimes known as cyber distribution, refer to an Industry 4.0-enabled distribution environment that provides real-time information collection, evaluation, and transparency in every part of a distribution operation.